 Live tweeting is a compulsory part of the attendance and participation requirements each week.
-A minimum of ten tweets per screening is expected and below is a series of prompts designed to assist with getting started.
+A minimum of ten tweets per screening, with a further twenty replies, responses, retweets, like and other interactions, are expected.

 Live tweeting is an important social media skill.
 Live tweets of events and experiences expands the possibilities of participation.
-To be counted each tweet must feature the subject hashtag #BCM325 and be professional and thoughtful.
+To be counted each tweet must feature the subject hashtag #BCM325 and be professional, polite and thoughtful.

 Humour, memes, opinion and casual reflection are encouraged but be aware you are communicating openly with a broad public.